Cash Relief for Kenyan Families on the Frontline of the Climate Crisis

 • 🚜 Tools and resources to rebuild livelihoods

-We’re also planning to pilot anticipatory cash in Tana River, Turkana, and Kilifi—located in the arid and semi-arid regions of Kenya that face recurring floods, prolonged drought, and persistent food insecurity.
-The pilot will reach 6,000 people before a shock hits, triggered by our MobileAid climate forecasting models and early warning systems.
+We’re planning to pilot MobileAid in Tana River, Turkana, and Kilifi—located in the arid and semi-arid regions of Kenya that face recurring floods, prolonged drought, and persistent food insecurity.
+The pilot will deliver cash to 6,000 people before a shock hits, triggered by our MobileAid climate forecasting models and early warning systems.
+Our goal is to test and prove that we can consistently get cash into people’s hands within 72 hours of a trigger, then scale that across Kenya.

-This work is part of GiveDirectly’s emergency cash moonshot
+This work is part of GiveDirectly’s emergency cash moonshot.

 Learn more about our emergency cash moonshot here